 - Make at least two passes over each area.
 On your first pass you will wet the floor with cleaner.
 Give the cleaner time to work and then remove the soil on your second pass.

 - Rinse your mop often to keep from spreading dirt around.
 If your floor is very soiled you may need to dump your mop water one or two times.

 Blow me down, these easy tips are sure to bring that deck to a nice gleamin’ shine that’s almost as bright as the gold in your bounty.
 For all yer mopping needs, from buckets to cleaners, visit the (aaar)RJ Schinner website, where you’ll get more booty without being hornswaggled.
 Now Heave Ho and get to mopping!

-© Copyright Amy Ullsperger, All rights Reserved.
+© Copyright RJ Schinner, All rights Reserved.
 Written For: DSR Sales Support Blog